Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 Its monstrous war machine is destroyed.

-The criminal Hitler government was destroyed.
+The criminal Hitlerite government is destroyed.

-The hotbed of German-fascist aggression in Europe has been eliminated.
+in Europe has been eliminated.

 The Patriotic Was is over.

-A victory is achieved, such as history has never known till now.
+such as history has never known before.

-The sources of this great victory are our socialist system,
+The sources of this great Victory

 the wise leadership of the Bolshevik party,